-How a Vapor Barrier Can Mitigate Radon Poisoning in New Residential Construction
+How a Vapor Barrier Can Help Mitigate Radon in New Residential Construction

 A colleague told me a story recently about a family of five who, in the midst of selling their house after living in it for seven years, found out their home had high levels of radon.

-The parents — who had both been smokers for years — didn’t have radon poisoning on their radar at all, but a radon test during a routine buyer inspection came back at 8.6 pCi/L, more than double the federal action limit.
-Doing some research, the mother found that at that high level, smokers are eight times more likely to get lung cancer from radon poisoning than non-smokers, so she was understandably concerned.
+The parents — who had both been smokers for years — didn’t have a radon risk on their radar at all, but a radon test during a routine buyer inspection came back at 8.6 pCi/L, more than double the federal action limit.
+Doing some research, the mother found that at that high level, smokers are eight times more likely to get lung cancer from radon gas exposure than non-smokers, so she was understandably concerned.
 Even more, the parents were worried about their three children, who had been exposed to the gas for most of their lives.

 As is the case with too many homeowners, the family didn’t do their own inspection or testing when they bought the home.
 There was no radon mitigation system in the house, nor any vapor barrier beneath the home to offer protection from soil vapor.

-To prevent unfortunate stories like these, we as professionals in the construction industry have a responsibility to protect homeowners who don’t do their due diligence, and from the start — it’s our job to design and construct buildings to protect the occupants from radon.
-We have basic guidelines and codes to make that happen.
+To prevent unfortunate stories like these, we as professionals in the construction industry have a responsibility to protect homeowners who don’t do their due diligence, and from the start — it’s our job to design and construct homes to protect the occupants from radon.
+Fortunately, the industry has basic guidelines and codes to make that happen.

-This family’s story got me thinking of some of the considerations that homebuilders, architects, and contractors should know about radon, and which solutions provide maximum protection against radon poisoning.
+This family’s story got me thinking of some of the considerations that homebuilders, architects, and contractors should know about radon, and which solutions provide maximum protection against unsafe levels of radon in homes.
 Besides protecting homeowners, taking preventive measures like these makes good business sense, too.
 Getting it right with proactive measures in the initial design and construction phase can be more cost effective than adding a radon mitigation system after the fact, and it ultimately means a happier, healthier client.

 How Radon Enters the Home and Why It’s Important to Know